otrv4/OTRv4-over-XMPP/otrv4-xmpp.md

 client and prekey profile.
 It is not recommended to share key material between devices.

+The following paragraphs describe the actions needed to be taken into account for when starting conversations.
+The status of the conversation (online or offline) is always defined prior to sending any OTR message.

 The following procedure works for online conversations that are not started with an identity message directly: